marcoalopez/marcoalopez.github.io/Resume.md

 - 2010 - **López-Sánchez MA**, Marcos A, Martínez FJ and Llana-Fúnez S. Microstructures from the footwall to the hangingwall in the Viveiro Shear Zone (NW of Iberian Peninsula) **(Oral - by invitation)**. *Sociedade Geológica de Portugal, VIII Congresso Nacional de Geología*.
 - 2009 - **López-Sánchez MA**.
 Deformation partitioning patterns and metamorphism of the Viveiro shear zone (Guntín, NW of Iberian Peninsula) *(Poster)*. *Deformation, Rheology and Tectonics meeting (Liverpool)*

+### Peer review activity

+- 2018 - present: Reviewer for Tectonophysics, Image Analysis and Stereology, Italian Journal of Geosciences.

+- 2019 - present: Reviewer for the US National Science Foundation (NFS)

 ### Selected scripts & codes